sglusnevs/mod_header_whitelist/README.md

 It is possible for debugging purposes to log out every HTTP header, it's value and decision to allow/strip it out.
-However, some headers might contain sensitive information that should better not to be logged.
+However, some headers might contain sensitive information that should better not be logged.

-With this parameter one can define list of of space-separated sensitive headers whose values will never be logged into log files (case-insensitive).
+This parameter defines a list of space-separated headers (case-insensitive) whose values will not be saved into log files.

-The parameter can be set in global or in virtual host context.
+The parameter can be set in both global or virtual host context.

 Example:
 ```